rosalinehust/freeCodeCamp/CONTRIBUTING.md

 - [The "Contributors" category our public forum](https://www.freecodecamp.org/forum/c/contributors).
 - [Our public contributors chat room on Gitter](https://gitter.im/FreeCodeCamp/Contributors).

 We are excited to help you contribute to any of the topics that you would like to work on.
 Make sure you search for your query before posting a new one.
-Be polite and patient. our community volunteers and moderators are always around to guide you through your queries.
+Be polite and patient.
+Our community volunteers and moderators are always around to guide you through your queries.

 **I am new to GitHub and Open Source in general:**